Photo of the Campbell Memorial Chapel

 Chapel

-Campbell Memorial Chapel is home to some of Chatham’s most beloved traditions like Candlelight, a non-denominational service at Christmastime that brings Chatham students of past and present together.
+Campbell Memorial Chapel is home to some of Chatham’s most beloved traditions like Candlelight, a non-denominational service during the holidays that brings Chatham students of past and present together.

 Photo of students walking near the Chapel on a spring day